Ansco343/MammoDetectAPI/README.md

 # MammoDetectAPI
-this is Flask deployed API of AI model from classification and segmentation model for breast cancer detection
+this is Flask deployed API of AI model of classification and segmentation model for breast cancer detection